Kentucky vs. LSU NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Kentucky and its opponents have combined to score more than 50.5 points in three of five games this season.
+- Kentucky and its opponents have gone over the current 50.5-point total in three of five games this season.

 - In 60% of LSU's games this season (3/5), the teams combined to score more than Saturday's over/under of 50.5.

-- The two teams combine to score 60.2 points per game, 9.7 more than the total in this contest.
+- Saturday's total is 9.7 points lower than the two team's combined 60.2 points per game average.

-- This contest's over/under is 10.7 points greater than the 39.8 these two squads combine to allow per game this season.
+- This contest's over/under is 10.7 points more than the 39.8 these two squads combine to surrender per game this season.

+- The Wildcats and their opponents have scored an average of 52.9 points per game in 2021, 2.4 more than Saturday's total.

-- The average total in Wildcats games this season is 52.9, 2.4 points above Saturday's total of 50.5.
+- The 50.5-point over/under for this game is 10.9 points below the 61.4 points per game average total in Tigers games this season.

-- In 2021, games involving the Tigers have averaged a total of 61.4 points, 10.9 more than the set total in this contest.

 Kentucky Stats and Trends

-- This season, the Wildcats have an against the spread record of 3-1 in their four games as a favorite of 3 points or more.
+- Kentucky has played five games, with four wins against the spread.

+- The Wildcats have been favored by 3.5 points or more four times this season and are 3-1 ATS in those contests.

-- Kentucky's games this year have eclipsed the over/under two times in five opportunities (40%).
+- Kentucky's games this year have hit the over on two of five set point totals (40%).

-- When Kentucky scores more than 23 points, it is 2-1 against the spread and 3-0 overall.
+- Kentucky is 2-1 against the spread and 3-0 overall in games when it puts up more than 23 points.

-- When Kentucky totals over 367 yards, the team is 2-0 against the spread and 2-0 overall.
+- Kentucky is 2-0 against the spread and 2-0 overall when the team totals over 367 yards.

 - The Wildcats have turned the ball over six more times (12 total) than the Tigers have forced a turnover (6) this season.